 Staff.
 The Foundation staff consists of over 15 Foundation and shared staff employees.
 It is headed by the Chief Executive Officer.
-Staff aim to engage and encourage Fraters to give of their time, talent and treasure to support Fraternity programming and the needs of Fraters.
+Staff aim to engage and encourage Fraters to give of their time, talent and treasure to support Fraternity programming and advance the mission of TKE.